node-red/cookbook.nodered.org/mqtt/subscribe-to-topic.md

 `$(MY_TOPIC)`.
 When the Node-RED runtime starts it will substitute the environment variable value into that property of the node.
 This does allow the topic to be changed, although doing so does require a restart of Node-RED to pickup changes to the environment variable.

+You can of course use MQTT wildcards, + for a single topic level or # for multiple.
+This allows you to receive multiple topics with a single subscribe node.
+The message will be delivered with `msg.topic` set to the actual topic received.